 Another kind of surgery removes the adenoids.
 This is called an adenoidectomy.
 Removing the adenoids has been shown to help some children with otitis media who are between the ages of 4 and 8.

 What about children in daycare, pre-school, or school?

-Even before your child has an ear infection or needs to take medicine, ask the daycare program or school about their medication policy.
+Even before your child has an ear infection, ask the daycare program or school about their medication policy.
 Sometimes you will need a note from your doctor for the staff at the school.
 The note can tell the people at your child’s school how and when to give your child medicine if it is needed during school hours.
 Some schools will not give children medicine.
 If this is the case at your child’s school, ask your doctor how to schedule your child’s medicine.

 What else can I do for my child?

-Here are a few things you can do to lower your child’s risk of getting otitis media.
-The best thing you can do is to pay attention to your child.
-Know the warning signs of ear infections, and be on the lookout if your child gets a cold.
+The best thing you can do is to know the warning signs of ear infection and be on the lookout if your child gets a cold.
 If you think your child has an ear infection, call the doctor.

-Do not smoke around your child.
-Smoke is not good for the delicate parts inside your child’s ear.
+Try to refrain from smoking around children; smoke is not good for the delicate parts inside the ear.